-A clinical study, for example, may be used to assess the efficacy of a novel medicine for the treatment of Parkinson's disease.
-Many novel treatments and therapies are discovered to work in the lab and to be safe and effective in animal studies.
-However, before NAFDAC can approve pharmaceuticals and devices and doctors may prescribe them to patients, they must be demonstrated to be safe and effective for individuals.
-NAFDAC has tight guidelines for conducting clinical trials.
-These guidelines are in place to protect the safety of all participants.
-Clinical trials are an important research technique for furthering medical knowledge and improving patient care.
-Clinical research is only conducted when doctors are unsure whether a novel strategy is effective and safe in humans, as well as which therapies or tactics are appropriate for specific illnesses or groups of people.
-Clinical trials are critical for discovering novel treatments for diseases, as well as new techniques to detect, diagnose, and prevent disease development.
+Clinical trials are an essential research technique for furthering medical knowledge and improving patient care.
+Doctors conduct clinical research when unsure whether a novel strategy is effective and safe in humans and which therapies or tactics are appropriate for specific illnesses or groups.
+Clinical trials are critical for discovering novel disease treatments and new techniques to detect, diagnose, and prevent disease development.
 Clinical trials can demonstrate to researchers what works and doesn't work in people, which isn't possible to discover in the lab or with animals.
-Clinical trials can assist doctors in determining if the risks of a new treatment are acceptable when compared to the possible benefits.
+Clinical trials can assist doctors in determining if the risks of a new treatment are acceptable compared to the possible benefits.
 The outcomes of clinical trials are unknown to researchers.

 Public Participation in Clinical Trials